mixxxdj/mixxx/source/chapters/livebroadcasting.rst

      installed Mixxx
   #.
 Restart Mixxx

+.. hint:: A common mistake when going through the process is not copying only
+          *libmp3lame.dll* from the LAME zip file and then renaming that file to *lame_enc.dll*.
+It's deceiving but there is a file named lame_enc.dll in the LAME zip file.
+You don't want that file!
+Also, make sure the version of LAME you use (x86=32-bit vs. x64=64-bit) matches the version of Mixxx you use.
-.. hint:: Select ``Help → About`` from the menu on top of Mixxx application
-          window to find out what version of Mixxx you have installed, 32-bit or 64-bit.
+          Select ``Help → About`` from the menu on top of Mixxx application window to find out what version of Mixxx you have installed, 32-bit or 64-bit.